Backstage at Skamouth Festival with King of Ska, Derrick Morgan and Original Rudeboy Neville Staple (above) and Legend, Bunny Striker Lee (below).

 Sugary regularly performs with husband Neville Staple (The Specials, Fun Boy Three, etc); including touring with him and his band, managing them all and supporting them on stage.
 She has written and co-produced with Neville on his latest album 'Return Of Judge Roughneck (& Dub Specials)' plus recorded music with a number of stars for music projects, like the fun BBC Coventry & Warwickshire project, with Shane O'Connor, for the ring roads 40th anniversary (Let's Go Round Again https://www.youtube.com/watch?v=ff47X8uXLzM) and an England World Cup song.
 Sugary is a proficient writer and is currently involved in 2 books (also check out her recently published short story in the new '20 Shades of Psycho' book on Old Dog Books), screen plays and a catalogue of songs, originally written as a hobby / pastime, until recently!
 A few years ago she Married Original Rudeboy, Neville Staple, who co-produced her sold out 5 track EP at Planet Studios in Coventry.
 Earlier, the previous year, she co-wrote the track 'Two Tone Girl' which was performed by Neville Staple and The Mutants band and features on the Mutants 'Rhythm & Punk Review' album (with Chris Constantinou, Wilko Johnson, Rat Scabies and many others).
 The same year, Sugary recorded additional vocals on Neville's 'Ska Crazy' album and did backing too, as well as guest vocals and co-writing of songs on many of the new songs, for Neville's other music projects (new album out 2016).

 Sugary was troubled and unsettled as a child, at home and at school and attended at least 9 different schools before leaving at aged 15 (with a 'superior level IQ').
 She later (as a determined to change adult), attended North London Uni/Poly and qualified in Business and Finance, Company Law and Health & Safety Management and was certificated in Equality & Inclusion Management, Railway Rules, Regs & Procedures and Employee/HR Relations Management.
 Much of this was during the years spent working for Transport for London and London Underground (following in her father's footsteps), which included her qualifying to drive tube trains, National Express Coaches and running/managing various departments and projects (Victoria Line, Staff Networks, Company Council Relations, Health & Safety Management, Operational Procedures, Track Access Contracts and Staff Network Chairperson).
-All the while Sugary put on music, exhibition and party events for masses of staff and friends as well as filmed training and mentoring videos, as well as kept up her acting work as a hobby.
+All the while Sugary put on music, exhibition and party events for masses of staff and friends as well as filmed training and mentoring videos, whilst also keeping up her acting work as a hobby.

 Check out the videos - on the music and video page.